shoncore/WebFishingCove/README.md

 > [!NOTE]
 > To run a server you must have Steam open on the computer you wish to run the server on
 > and Steam must be logged into a account that has WebFishing in it's library
+>
+> Also please note you can't join the server on the account you are hosting it on!

 1. Download
 	- You can download the most recent version of the server here: [Nightly Releases](https://github.com/DrMeepso/WebFishingCove/tags)
+	- Or if you want the latest stable version it is here: [Version 21](https://github.com/DrMeepso/WebFishingCove/releases/tag/nightly-21)
 	- A new build is made everytime code is changed so it may update quite alot!

 2. Decompile WebFishing